 Manor Farm Park Heritage Trail

-A 2 km Trail takes visitors to ten sites in the beautiful Manor Farm Park that show the changes from farmland in the 16th Century to the development of a country estate, finally owned by the Cadbury Family, to the creation of a public park in 1955.
+A trail takes visitors to ten sites in the beautiful Manor Farm Park, highlighting the changes from farmland in the 16th Century, to the development of a country estate and ownership by the Cadbury Family, to the creation of a public park in 1955.

-The 2 km Trail visits ten sites of historic interest in and near to Manor Farm Park; each site has a QR code which, when scanned on a smart phone, allows visitors to access information about the site on a website.
-A printed guide and map will be available for self guided tours but visitors can book one of two guided tours.
+The 2 km walking Trail visits ten sites of historic interest in and around Manor Farm Park; each site has a QR code which, when scanned on a smartphone, allows visitors to access information about the site on a website.
+A printed guide and map will be available for self-guided tours, but visitors can book one of two guided tours.

 Date & Time

 Sat 9 Sept | 10am–4pm

 Guided tours 11am-12pm & 2pm-3pm